limbo666/DesktopFences/README.md

 Your contribution helps cover development time, new features, bug fixes, and overall project improvements.

  - Buy me a coffee

- - Help me pay AI subscription (yeah, development gets easier with AI but costs money)
+ - Help me pay my AI subscription (development is easier with AI but costs money)

 Every little bit helps and is greatly appreciated! 🙏